NexPlayer/iOS-SDK/properties.md

  - 0: Normal behavior (immediate switching)
  - 1: Prefer tracks with both audio and video

- See Also
- - NXPropertyPreferBandwidth

 ### NXPropertyEnableTrackdown

 Allows NexPlayer to switch to a lower bandwidth track if the resolution or bitrate of the current track is too high for the device to play smoothly.
 Under normal operation, NexPlayer switches tracks based solely on current network conditions.
-When this property is enabled, NexPlayer will also switch to a lower bandwith track if too many frames are skipped during playback.
+When this property is enabled, NexPlayer will also switch to a lower bandwidth track if too many frames are skipped during playback.

 This is useful for content that is targeted for a variety of devices, some of which may not be powerful enough to handle the higher quality streams.

 The `NXPropertyTrackdownVideoRatio` property controls the threshold at which the track change will occur, if frames are being skipped.